 Achieving LEED LL-3 positively adds to home desirability and value since they are by nature supply constrained (less available due to limited space).
-Urban assets in supply-constrained 24/7 cities outperform 'commodity' suburban assets over the long term.5
+Urban homes in supply-constrained 24/7 cities outperform 'commodity' suburban homes over the long term.5

-Existing water and sewer can prevent expenses from extended utility services to undeveloped areas, well construction and/ or septic tank installation and maintenance.
+Existing water and sewer can prevent expenses from well construction and septic tank installation and maintenance.
 Value and associated positive revenue impacts are defined by: